"False"

 ISBN for publications published at Umeå University

-You can order ISBN through the library if you have written a publication where Umeå University is the publisher.
-If the publication is published in both printed and digital format, each format is to have an ISBN of its own.
-ISSN for publication series, on the other hand, are administered by the faculty or department responsible for publishing, not the library.
+You can order an ISBN through the library if you have written a publication where Umeå University is the publisher.
+Each format of the publication, whether printed or digital, must have its own ISBN.
+ISSNs for publication series, on the other hand, are administered by the faculty or department responsible for publishing, not by the library.

 Order ISBN